 1. Tiger Oscar Fish

-The Tiger Oscar is an African cichlid and known to be an highly intelligent fish in the aquarium hobby.
+The Tiger Oscar is an African cichlid and is known to be a highly intelligent fish in the aquarium hobby.
 Oscars are fondly known by their owners as “water dogs” because they are interactive fish that act with purpose.
 Oscar fish can recognize their owner’s faces and movements, especially when it comes to detecting their next meal.

 Although Oscar fish have a reputation for being aggressive with tankmates, they couldn’t be more playful and affectionate with humans, showing they can form bonds with people.